Hextator/KIUWeaponEditor/README.md

 # Installation
 Copy the appropriate `[Title ID].txt` from the `Codes` directory into the folder (probably `./cheats`), of your SD card, that your Rosalina sysmodule (of the Luma3DS custom firmware) uses for loading cheats.
 If the codes are installed properly, you can enable them from the Rosalina menu as usual.
 The included `Input Scan` cheat must also be enabled, as the weapon editor uses it to...well, you can probably guess.
+As the `Input Scan` code relies on the Rosalina sysmodule to work, outdated versions of Rosalina may cause issues, so be sure your Luma CFW is up to date prior to installation.

 # Features
 The weapon editor adds support for new button functions within the weapon fusion menu (the "fusion grid").
 The code is only executed there, so the extra button functions should not be active outside of that menu.